expectingtofly/LMS_TIMES_RADIO_PLUGIN/README.md

-Time Radio Plugin for LMS
+Times Radio Plugin for LMS

+Features :
-Times Radio Live with On Air data and Images
+ - Times Radio Live with On Air data and Images
-7 Day Catch up access
+ - Times Radio 7 Day Catch up schedule

+ The plugin is available to be installed from "3rd Party Plugins" of your LMS installation.